-The process takes raw data from internal and external sources, primarily focusing on data transfers going in and out of the network and processes its evaluations as actionable intelligence.
+The process takes raw data from internal and external sources, primarily focusing on data transfers going in and out of the network, and processes its evaluations as actionable intelligence.
 It is important to use updated versions of the best threat intelligence tools to stay one step ahead of cybercriminals.

 Here is a more detailed look into the five ways you can use cyber threat intelligence to protect a business better:

 With the threat assessment features of cyber threat intelligence, data is collected from different sources that indicate a threat.
-This collected data is then assessed to create a complete profile for a particular threat actor aimed at understanding the pattern, target and end-motive.
+This collected data is then assessed to create a complete profile for a particular threat actor aimed at understanding the pattern, target, and end-motive.
 These assessments are critical for business security in a hostile environment where sensitive data is constantly at risk from advanced persistent threats.

 With threat intelligence at hand, cyber security teams make data-based decisions to create resistance and combat any such attacks.
-In addition, threat assessments often bring forth previously unclear data to the security team, which can drastically improve existing defence tactics.
+In addition, threat assessments often bring forth previously unclear data to the security team, which can drastically improve existing defense tactics.